 Romans 10:15, “And how can anyone preach unless they are sent?
 As it is written: “How beautiful are the feet of those who bring good news!”

-Second, we need to be filled with the Holy Spirit with the evidence of speaking in other tongues.
-Jesus taught in Acts 1:8, “But you will receive power when the Holy Spirit comes on you; and you will be my witnesses in Jerusalem, and in all Judea and Samaria, and to the ends of the earth.”
-Therefore, every preacher is commanded to be filled with the Holy Spirit just like the first disciples were in Acts 2:4.
+Second, Jesus taught in Acts 1:8, “But you will receive power when the Holy Spirit comes on you; and you will be my witnesses in Jerusalem, and in all Judea and Samaria, and to the ends of the earth.”
+Therefore, every preacher is commanded to be filled with the Holy Spirit with the evidence of speaking in new tongues, Acts 2:4!

 Third, the preacher needs to invest in being trained and prepared to effectively preach the gospel.
-Just like a soldier wouldn’t go into battle without proper training and the guidance from experienced leaders, the same is true with evangelism training.
-The disciple must undergo teaching, on hands training and evaluation by godly leaders.
-This kind of training is exemplified in the three years Jesus spent with His disciples instructing, releasing and correcting them (Luke 10:1).
+Just as a soldier wouldn’t go into battle without proper training and the guidance of experienced leaders, the same is true with evangelism training.
+The disciple must undergo teaching, on hands training, and evaluation by godly leaders.
+This kind of training is exemplified in the three years Jesus spent with His disciples both instructing, releasing, and correcting, Luke 10:1.

-Fourth, the local church with their blessing and support should send out the gospel-preaching disciple.
-Luke records in Acts 13:2-3, “2 While they were worshiping the Lord and fasting, the Holy Spirit said, ‘Set apart for me Barnabas and Saul for the work to which I have called them.’
+Lastly, the local church with their blessing and support should send out the gospel-preaching disciple.
+Luke records in Acts 13:2-3, “2 While they were worshiping the Lord and fasting, the Holy Spirit said, “Set apart for me Barnabas and Saul for the work to which I have called them.”
 3 So after they had fasted and prayed, they placed their hands on them and sent them off.”
 As a result, there shouldn’t be any “rogue disciples” in the church, but rather submitted servants accountable to the doctrines and practices of the elders.

-- If you haven’t joined a good church yet, pray for God to send you to one.
+- If you haven’t found a great church to be apart of pray for God to send you to one.

 - Receive the baptism of the Holy Spirit.